 Fun fact: French’s Fried Onions are dairy-free, soy-free, and vegan.
 They do contain wheat, which is why I’ve shared a gluten-free option below.

 Special Diet Notes: Dairy-Free Green Bean Casserole

 By ingredients, this recipe is dairy-free / non-dairy, egg-free, nut-free, peanut-free, vegan, and vegetarian.

 - For gluten-free, dairy-free green bean casserole, use gluten-free tamari in place of the soy sauce and you can make your own gluten-free fried onions.

 - For soy-free, dairy-free green bean casserole you can omit the soy sauce and season to taste with salt.

 - 1 batch dairy-free condensed cream of mushroom soup

 - Freshly ground black pepper, to taste

-- 4 cups green beans (roughly 1 pounce frozen green beans, 2 (14-ounce) cans green beans, or 1½ pounces fresh green beans, trimmed, washed, and cooked)
+- 4 cups green beans (roughly 1 pound frozen green beans, 2 (14-ounce) cans green beans, or 1½ pounds fresh green beans, trimmed, washed, and cooked)